 We have been running our boutique Christmas tree farm business for nearly 10 years now.
 It’s a side hustle that has become far more popular than we ever imagined.
 We’re always on a quest to make it as sustainable as possible (in every way).
 You can see more about it here.

-Along with my husband Jared, and our 2 free-range boys, we’re reviving a 1950’s home in a country town, into being a productive sanctuary that is just enough for us.
-Growing food, composting, building things and enjoying it, all fills our time.
+With my husband Jared, and our 2 free-range tween boys, we’re slowly reviving a 1950’s home in a country town, into being a productive sanctuary that is perfectly enough for us.
+We choose to live a bit slower, and more intentionally.
+We collectively freak-out about a spectacular sunrise and will move an earth worm out of mortal danger when needed.
+It’s always the small things.

 After many photo shoots chasing Hannah from Good Life Permaculture up and down her very steep urban farm, I finally sussed out what she was on about, and signed up for her Permaculture Design Course in January 2021.
 People told me it was going to be life changing, and I thought, sure, we’ll see.
 But it really was.
 It bought me a ton of clarity and helped me make some mind blowing connections in so many ways.
 It gave me direction and made me determined to stand up for what I feel is right… it’s not just about gardening ;).